Miccosukee Reserved Area Amendments Act

 - Requires Secretary to protect Osceola Camp structures from flooding within 2 years

-- Requires consultation with the Miccosukee Tribe
+- Requires consultation with the Miccosukee Tribe.

 Evidence Chain:

-This summary is derived from the structured analysis below.
-See "Detailed Analysis" for per-title beneficiaries/burden bearers with clause-level evidence links.
+This summary is generated from the full bill text using AI analysis.
+Expand "Detailed Analysis" below for identified beneficiaries/burden bearers with clause-level evidence links.

 Primary Purpose